alusiani/rminuit2/README.md

 ### Installation and Usage

-Download the package tarball and build using R commands, or alternatively install directly from Github using Hadley Wickham's [devtools](https://github.com/hadley/devtools) package.
+Download the package tarball and build using R commands, or alternatively install directly from Github using the [remotes](https://CRAN.R-project.org/package=remotes) package.
 The R commands are:

 ```
 ## install.packages("remotes")